 Who receives a copy of the Written Summary Report from the Support Specialist?

 A copy of the written summary report will automatically be sent you as the treating GP and to your patient .
-A copy will not be sent to the Claims Specialist / Case Manager.
+A copy will only be sent to the Claims Specialist / Case Manager if they are self-insured or a MVA claim.
 You and/or your patient may elect to release a copy to other parties.

 As this service is NOT a medico-legal service, our support specialists will not respond to request for additional information they may receive from third parties such as lawyers, insurers in regards to their assessment of the patient under this service.